procrastinate-org/procrastinate/docs/howto/retry.rst

     def my_other_task():
         print("Hello world")

-:py:class:`RetryStrategy` takes 3 parameters related to how much it will wait between retries:
+:py:class:`RetryStrategy` takes 3 parameters related to how long it will wait between retries:

-- ``wait=5`` to wait 5 seconds between each retry
+- ``wait=5`` to wait 5 seconds before each retry
 - ``linear_wait=5`` to wait 5 seconds then 10 then 15 and so on
 - ``exponential_wait=5`` to wait 5 seconds then 25 then 125 and so on